khaledalanezi/Khaled_Alanezi/README.md

 | {number} {title} | {semester} {year} | {semester} {year}  | {yes/no} | {yes/no}|

 # Research
+My research area is context-aware mobile computing.
+Major challenges in this area are low accuracy and resource scarcity (energy and computation).
+My first project was focusing on low accuracy (see paper in Google scholar for details).
+Now I'm focusing on the second issue of resource scarcity.
+In my current project, I'm building a middleware framework (Android) that can run on multiple mobile devices and allow them to collaborate on context monitoring tasks.
+The framework take into consideration factors learned about the devices during runtime and factors known about the task in hand to generate the best collaboration plan.
+My work is almost mature and I'm pushing for a new publication in the near future.

 ## Publications

 * Enhancing Context-Aware Applications Accuracy Through Position Discovery, 10th International Conference on Mobile and Ubiquitous Systems: Computing, Networking and Services, 2013